medialibre/medialibre/wp-content/plugins/add-to-any/README.txt

 = How can I remove the button(s) from individual posts and pages? =

-When editing a post or page, uncheck "Show sharing buttons", which is located at the bottom of the editor page.
+When editing a post or page, uncheck "Show sharing buttons", which is located next to the WordPress editor.
 Be sure to update or publish to save your changes.

 An older method was to insert the following tag into the page or post (HTML tab) that you do not want the button(s) to appear in: `<!--nosharesave-->`

 = How can I force the button(s) to appear in individual posts and pages? =

-When editing a post or page, check the "Show sharing buttons" checkbox, which is located at the bottom of the editor page.
+When editing a post or page, check the "Show sharing buttons" checkbox, which is located next to the WordPress editor.
 Be sure to update or publish to save your changes.
 Note that, by default, AddToAny is setup to display on all posts and pages.

 An older method was to insert the following tag into the page or post (HTML tab) that you want the button(s) to appear in: `<!--sharesave-->`